-Using an LCD Projector in the Preschool Classroom
+Using a Projector in the Classroom

 There are many ways to use an LCD projector in the classroom to enhance instruction.
 It can be used with just a simple connection to your computer, a document camera, or an interactive whiteboard.
 I’m a technology junkie so I use all three.
 I made a short little video below demonstrating how you can use a document camera to introduce an app to the whole class.